charlottewright/Chromosome_evolution_Lepidoptera_MS/1_genomes/README.md

 [**lepidoptera_phylogeny**](<>)

-Contains the concatenated alignment (supermatrix.fa) and the resulting newick file (derived from ASTRAL, with branch lengths from IQ-TREE) associated with the lepidoptera phylogeny shown in Figure 1A.
+Contains the newick file (phylogeny_210Leps_5Trichop.treefile) (derived from ASTRAL, with branch lengths from IQ-TREE) associated with the lepidoptera phylogeny shown in Figure 1A.

 [**feature_distribution**](<>)